MUSICAL THEATRE EXCELLENCE IN THE WOODLANDS

 Class Act Productions has grown substantially since it began in 1996 when director and co-founder Keith Brumfield, an area choral director, saw the need in The Woodlands for a community youth theatre.
 He and teaching associate Kathy Goodfellow invested their own funds, held auditions, and presented their first performance of Bye Bye Birdie in the winter of 1997.
 Keith says, “We have been very fortunate to exist in such a supportive community with so many talented and dedicated students."

 The Class Act season includes four main stage productions a year.
-The company has performed over sixty full-scale musical productions since inception and has caught the attention of many local theatre enthusiasts.
+The company has performed over seventy full-scale musical productions since inception and has caught the attention of many local theatre enthusiasts.
 David Dow Bentley, known as "The People's Critic", had this to say about a production of West Side Story: “In my more than ten years of reviewing this outstanding youth theatre company, I have learned not to be surprised by excellence…this blockbuster production takes us into another world of dazzling theatrical wonder that no one could expect from a local ‘non-professional’ production.”

 CLASS ACT STARS ON TOUR, Class Act’s public relations ensemble was created to fill the many community and private requests for quality entertainment.
 "We wanted to offer students a chance not only to perform in the theatre, but in other venues as well,” said Mr. Brumfield.
 These performers prepare and perform choreographed music all around the community—and even around the country!